indigo-astronomy/indigo/indigo_drivers/aux_sqm/README.md

 ## Comments

-## Status: Utested
+## Status: Stable

-With simulator only!
+Tested with a physical device.